rainerzufalldererste/LamestWebserver/LamestWebserver/README.md

 Depends on LamestWebserver.

 ### LamestWebserver
-Depends on LamestWebserver.WebServices.Generators, Fleck, Newtonsoft.Json, sha3 and ILMerge if you want the assemblies to be merged.
+Depends on Fleck, Newtonsoft.Json, sha3 and ILMerge if you want the assemblies to be merged.

 ### UnitTests
 Depends on LamestWebserver.